 Introduction

-One of the best-known clustering methods is the k-means method, which assumes that data can be classified into $K$ clusters and assigns each data set to one of the clusters according to a certain procedure.
+One of the most well-known clustering methods is the k-means method.
+The k-means method assumes that data can be classified into $K$ clusters, and assigns each data point to one of the clusters according to a specific procedure.

-The k-means method requires that the number of clusters to be classified be given in advance, but the elbow method and silhouette analysis are introduced as methods for determining the optimal number of clusters.
+Additionally, while the k-means method requires the number of clusters to be specified in advance, I will introduce the Elbow Method and Silhouette Analysis as methods for determining the optimal number of clusters.

 \begin{align*}